ericmok/django-grunt-boilerplate-v1/README.md

 You might need two terminals when developing.
 One terminal is for watching js/less files, the other terminal for running the django dev runserver.

-`grunt django` to run js tests, django tests, and django dev runserver
+-`grunt django` to run js tests, django tests, and django dev runserver

-`grunt javascripts` to run jshint, karma, and concatenation `grunt stylesheets` to build less files
+-`grunt javascripts` to run jshint, karma, and concatenation -`grunt stylesheets` to build less files
-`grunt dev` to watch for changes for either js/less and compile them
+-`grunt dev` to watch for changes for either js/less and compile them

-`grunt images` to copy images from assets folder to static folder.
+-`grunt images` to copy images from assets folder to static folder.
 Can be configured to ignore photoshop files, etc.

-`grunt bower` to copy bower_components into the static folder
+-`grunt bower` to copy bower_components into the static folder

-`grunt django` to run django tests and start a dev runserver
+-`grunt django` to run django tests and start a dev runserver

-`grunt` to clean static folder and start the whole build, compiling all scripts, copying all images, copying bower files, and finally running django tests and a dev runserver.
+-`grunt` to clean static folder and start the whole build, compiling all scripts, copying all images, copying bower files, and finally running django tests and a dev runserver.

 Uses following directory structure
 ----------------------------------
+- Gruntfile
 - config
     - settings
 - django-app 0
 - django-app 1
-    - Gruntfile
     - config
     - appName
         - assets <<<<<<<<<<<<<<<<<<<< IN